 Little Grouse Mountain Trails

-A short climb up Little Grouse Mountain offers views of Newmont Mining Corporation's Cripple Creek & Victor Gold Mine valley fill operations as well as a 360-degree view of the mountains to the west and surrounding terrain.
+A climb up Little Grouse and Big Grouse Mountains offers views of Newmont Mining Corporation's Cripple Creek & Victor Gold Mine valley fill operations as well as a 360-degree view of the mountains to the west and surrounding terrain.
 The new American Eagles Overlook is at the top of this trail.
-The trail begins at the parking area just west of Victor on the south side of the bridge over Arequa Gulch.
+The trail begins at the lower parking area just west of Victor on the south side of the bridge over Arequa Gulch.
 At the trailhead is an historic mining equipment display.
 The equipment at the parking area was relocated from historic mines in the district.
 Three trails lead from the parking lot, two use the road to get up the hill to the trails that lead off to the side; the Little Grouse Trail, the Little Grouse Mtn.
-Extension.
+Extension, and the Big Grouse Mtn.
+Trail .
+You can also access the trails from the upper parking area at the American Eagles Overlook.
 The Sunnyside Trail leaves the parking area on the left side and heads toward the power substation.
 Enter and use at your own risk.